P2-718na/gameboy-emulator/README.md

 in the same folder as the ROM, named `rom-name.gb.sav`.
 The save file will then be loaded automatically every time the game is run, and it will be updated when the emulator is closed.
 Please bear in mind that the ROM and the save file should be kept in the same folder and should respect the naming convention that was just described here, in order to be loaded correctly.
+The save format is the same as of most other emulators (raw RAM data).

 Running the emulator will open a window.
 Then, the user can interact with the emulator using the following key bindings.